SamuelKos/simple-editor/README.md

 # simple-editor
 GUI-editor for Python development.
 Tested to work with Debian Buster and Bullseye.
-* Update: added tabbed editing.
+* Update: planned to add debug window.

 # Featuring
 * Auto-indent